CNAG-Biomedical-Informatics/pheno-ranker/README.md

         -v, --verbose                    Verbosity on
         -V, --version                    Print version

-# DESCRIPTION

-pheno-ranker: A script that performs semantic similarity in PXF/BFF data structures and beyond (JSON|YAML)

-The script also accepts CSV files that have been pre-processed using the `csv2pheno-ranker` utility (included).

 # SUMMARY

-Pheno-Ranker is a lightweight and easy to install tool specifically designed for performing semantic similarity analysis on phenotypic data structured in JSON format, such as Beacon v2 Models or Phenopackets v2.
+Pheno-Ranker is a lightweight, easy-to-install tool for performing semantic similarity analysis on phenotypic data in JSON/YAML formats, including Beacon v2 Models and Phenopackets v2.
+It also supports pre-processed CSV files prepared using the included `csv2pheno-ranker` utility.

 # INSTALLATION